akkartik/teliva/tour.md

 * Some fluency in typing commands at the terminal and interpreting their output.

+If you have trouble with any of this, [I'm always nearby and available to answer questions](http://akkartik.name/contact).
+The prerequisites are just things I haven't figured out how to explain yet.
+In particular, I want this page to be accessible to people who are in the process of learning programming, but I'm sure it isn't good enough yet for that.
+Ask me questions and help me improve it.

 ## Task 1: running a Teliva app

 Read the first question in [the Readme](https://github.com/akkartik/teliva/blob/main/README.md).